What is FaceTime?

 FaceTime is Apple’s voice and video calling app, which is included with Apple’s mobile devices and computers.
 FaceTime calls can be one-to-one or with a group of people.
 Calls can be made to either a person’s Apple ID (email address) or a phone number that’s associated with an Apple account.
 With FaceTime Audio, users can make voice calls over wi-fi without using their mobile data or plan minutes.
 FaceTime links enable users to create a shareable link to access a FaceTime call via a web browser on any platform, without an Apple account.

 How do people use FaceTime?

-Learn about the risks and benefits associated with audio and video calling apps like FaceTime.
+Learn about the risks and benefits associated with voice and video calling apps like FaceTime.

 How can you block someone from contacting you?

 Learn how to block voice calls, FaceTime calls, and text messages from unwanted callers.